Huangzhw0221/812-research-group/content/publication/zhangq-2023-anoptimized/index.md

 ---
-title: "An optimized optical-flow-based method for quantitative tracking of ultrasound-guided right diaphragm deformation"
+title: "An Optimized Optical-Flow-Based Method for Quantitative Tracking of Ultrasound-Guided Right Diaphragm Deformation"
 authors:
 - 张琦
 - 朱煜